 Welcome to The Post-Adoption Department’s resource section for families and waiting parents.
-Each month we will be introducing and discussing a new topic that commonly affects adoptive parents and families, as well as providing access to specific resources that you can utilize.
+Here, we regularly introduce and discuss topics that commonly affects adoptive parents and families, as well as provide access to specific resources that you can utilize.
 Check out the Adoption Toolkit for additional resources.

 Black History Month